The fact that banner ad size has an impact on performance may seem intuitive and obvious to some people, but it is not to others.

 3. These days, Google in particular is rewarding sites for fast-loading pages and punishing sites with slow pages.

 4. Eye-tracking studies show that the majority of site visitors click on links “above the fold,” meaning above the browser status bar.
-Putting more than three ads on a page requires putting them below the bar.
-They are largely wasted down there.
+Putting more than three ads on a page requires placing them below the bar.
+It violates the viewability standard, reduces the click rate and results in a lower CPM or CPC depending on how it was sold.